linuxboot/heads-wiki/Installing-Heads.md

 Generating your PGP key
 ===
 If you're using a new Yubikey, you'll need to generate your key files.
-If you already have the public and private key stubs for your Yubikey, please proceed to the next section.
+If you already have the public key stubs for your Yubikey, please proceed to the next section.
 There is some more info in the [GPG guide](http://osresearch.net/GPG))

 Insert your Yubikey into the x230, then invoke GPG's the "Card Edit"